 is a little longer.
 I will occasionally have you turn in your

-ICE for credit, either on that day or at the next class.
-You should
+ICE for credit, usually at the next class.

 No lates will be accepted.